marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 This is clearly not very practical.

-A more clever approach is to use an **SSH tunnel** (port forwarding mechanism): you set up a special TCP port on your PC that act as an entrance point and then you inject your files in that port to get them copyed on your VM.
+A more clever approach is to use an **SSH tunnel** (port forwarding mechanism): you set up a special TCP port on your PC that acts as an entrance point and then you inject your files in that port to get them copyed on your VM.